Database-Augmented Query Representation for Information Retrieval: Method

 \subsection{Database-Augmented Query~Representation}

-We now introduce our database-augmented query representation framework for information retrieval.
+We now introduce our Database-Augmented Query representation (DAQu) framework for IR.

-\paragraph{Relational Database} It is noted that a vast amount of valuable information (in the real world) is typically stored in a relational database, and, inspired by this, we aim to augment the representations of queries with the relevant information within this relational database.
-In this paragraph, we first provide its general description.
-Formally, the relational database is defined as a set of tables: $\mathcal{T} = \{T_i\}_{i=1}^{N}$, and each table is comprised of a collection of rows $T =\{r_j\}_{j=1}^{K}$, where $N$ is the number of tables and $K$ is the number of rows.
+\paragraph{Relational Database} As a vast amount of information is typically stored in a relational database, we aim to augment the representations of queries with the relevant information within this database.
+The relational database can be defined as a set of tables: $\mathcal{T} = \{T_i\}_{i=1}^{N}$, and each table is comprised of a collection of rows $T =\{r_j\}_{j=1}^{K}$, where $N$ is the number of tables and $K$ is the number of rows.

-We note that one of the valuable characteristics of the relational database is that some rows in tables are connected with others in other tables, which facilitates relational linkages and ease of data retrieval.
+Note that one of the valuable characteristics of the relational database is that some rows in tables are connected with others in other tables, which facilitates relational linkages and ease of data retrieval.
 Formally, each row $r_i$ in the table consists of a primary key column that uniquely identifies each row within the table, (potentially) some foreign key columns that link to primary keys in other tables, and other non-key attribute columns providing additional information about the row.
-In other words, the relationships between primary and foreign keys connect rows across different tables, and other attribute columns store descriptive information about the rows.
+In other words, the relationships between primary and foreign keys connect rows across different tables, and other attribute columns store descriptive information.
 Formally, if a foreign key column $f$ in table $T_i$ references a primary key column $p$ in $T_j$, we can represent their relationship as $(f_i, p_j)$.
-In addition, all such relationships between all different tables can be denoted as $\mathcal{L} = \{(f_i, p_j)\}_{(i, j)}$ where $\mathcal{L} \subseteq T \times T$.
+Also, all such relationships between tables can be denoted as $\mathcal{L} = \{(f_i, p_j)\}_{(i, j)}$ where $\mathcal{L} \subseteq T \times T$.

 For example, analogous to the Amazon database, let's assume that the table $T_{review}$ includes the primary key column \textsc{ReviewId}, the foreign key column \textsc{ProductId}, and the attribute column \textsc{Text}.
 Also, the table $T_{product}$ has the primary key column \textsc{ProductId} and the attribute column \textsc{Description}.
 Lastly, the foreign key column \textsc{ProductId} in $T_{review}$ points to the primary key column in $T_{product}$.
 Then, the relationships between those two tables can be represented with a pair of primary and foreign keys: $(\textsc{ProductId}_{review}, \textsc{ProductId}_{product})$.